zaoanhh/zaoanhh.github.io/_pages/about.md

 ### News

+- [2025.04] 🎉🎉🎉 Our paper "The field-based model: a new perspective on RF-based material sensing" has been accepted by ``SCIS``.
 - [2025.04] 🎉🎉🎉 Our paper "Measuring Discrete Sensing Capability for ISAC via Task Mutual Information" has been accepted by ``SCIS``.
 - [2025.02] 🎉🎉🎉 Our paper "Pushing the Limits of WiFi-based Gait Recognition Towards Non-gait Human Behaviors" has been accepted by ``IEEE TMC``.
-- [2024.12] 🎉🎉🎉 Our paper "GRACED: A Plug-and-Play Solution for Certifiable Graph Classification" has been accepted by ``ICASSP 2025``.